-Company's stockholders of his commitment to their best interests during difficult economic conditions faced by the Company during 2010. - (4) Consists of restricted stock units issued under the Management Stock Purchase Plan and salary deferrals.
-Of the restricted stock units issued in 2010, 22,028, 9,917, and 3,204 units issued to Messrs.
-Kornbrekke, Smith, and Murray, respectively, represent units purchased through deferral of bonus and 16,521, 7,438, and 2,403 units issued to Messrs.
+- (4) Consists of restricted stock units issued under the Management Stock Purchase Plan and salary deferrals.
+Of the restricted stock units issued in 2011, 34,634, 7,797, and 2,519 units issued to Messrs.
+Kornbrekke, Smith, and Murray, respectively, represent units purchased through deferral of bonus and 25,975, 7,796, and 2,519 units issued to Messrs.
 Kornbrekke, Smith, and Murray, respectively, represent the Company's match.
 These restricted stock units convert to a hypothetical cash account upon vesting, which occurs upon both the attainment of age sixty (60) and termination of employment.
 If employment is terminated prior to the executive officer attaining sixty (60) years of age, matching units are forfeited.
-Upon termination of employment the balance in the hypothetical cash account is paid out over five years.
+Upon termination of employment the balance in the hypothetical cash account is paid out over five years. - (5) Consists of restricted stock units issued to the executive officers to provide them with retirement benefits ("Retirement RSUs").
+The Retirement RSUs vest when the recipient retires from the Company after the latest to occur of (i) the date the recipient turns sixty (60); (ii) the end of the five year period beginning on the date the recipient is hired by the Company; and (iii) August 8, 2012.
+Refer to the "Retirement Plans" section of the Compensation discussion and Analysis above for more information about Retirement RSUs.